consensus-shipyard/mir/README.md

 For a small demo application, see [/samples/chat-demo](/samples/chat-demo)

+For an automated deployment of Mir on a set of remote machines, see the [remote deployment instructions](/deployment).

 ### Getting started

 To get started using (and contributing to) Mir, in addition to this README, we recommend the following: